OEA Union School

 What's New in the OEA Union School

-Now that we have completed 13 pilot local retreats, we are working directly with those locals on follow-up including meetings about next steps, the development of assessment tools and creating a strategic calendar for tracking the completion of goals.
-We are also preparing for the next convocation that will take place the day before our Summer Leadership Conference on July 28th.
-We will be moving ahead on our next set of pilot locals to be launched this fall.
+The work continues with the 13 locals engaged in the Pilot Locals program.
+The Union School continues to working directly with those locals on follow-up including meetings about next steps, the development of assessment tools and creating a strategic calendar for tracking the completion of goals.
+Go here for more on last year's pilot locals program.
 We are developing a cadre of leaders to extend the pilots out to all locals over the next 2 ½ years.

 All 16 locals in the program continue to have individual meetings and support from the Union School to assess where they are, what their strengths are and to identify opportunities to engage, organize and empower members.
 Recently, teams from all of the Pilot Locals gathered in Eugene for their first two-day Convocation.
 The gathering allowed members, leaders and staff to look at the political, economic and historical context of the labor movement, and have deep conversations on specific topics such as member organizing and community outreach.
 The goal of the premier Convocation was to start creating a foundation for each local's strategic planning process and to build relationships across these locals for sharing of ideas and mutual support.